hmgamer14/EfficienZ.github.io/README.md

 # EfficienZ.github.io

-Inportant: Make sure you have pyhton downlaoded and run this commands on cmd(Command Prompt) before running the python application:
+Inportant: Make sure you have pyhton downlaoded and run these commands on cmd(Command Prompt) before running the python application:

 pip install tkinterweb